knative/client/DEVELOPMENT.md

 # Development

-This doc explains how to setup a development environment so you can get started [contributing](https://www.knative.dev/contributing/) to `Knative Client`.
+This doc explains how to set up a development environment so you can get started [contributing](https://www.knative.dev/contributing/) to `Knative Client`.
 Also take a look at: